May 2025

 How to reduce high energy bills

-If your energy bills are high due to increased consumption or energy prices that are out of your control, there are several actions you can take to reduce your energy consumption.
+If your energy bills are high due to increased use or energy prices that are out of your control, there are several actions you can take to reduce your energy bills.

-There are numerous lifestyle changes that you can make to improve your energy savings if you’ve noticed your power bill is too high.
+There are various lifestyle changes that you can make to improve your energy savings.
 These changes include:

 • Lowering the temperature on your thermostat